zuozhenggh/learning-library/security-library/secureoracle/initialize-environment/initialize-environment.md

 The development tools in SecureOracle are aimed to support use cases like editing SOA composites for OIG workflow approvals but also to help in customizing and configuring the different components as needed.

-1. From the terminal session opened on your remote desktop via the browser, run the following commands to start **Oracle JDeveloper with SOA extensions** :
+1. From the terminal session opened on your remote desktop, run the following commands to start **Oracle JDeveloper with SOA extensions** :

     ```
     <copy>